afarvardin/dauphine_tunis/PROJECT/README.md

 - To do that, every member of a team has to create his/her branch and work on that.
 - Finally, a group has to submit one repository as a final version of their work.
 - The code should be runnable on my machine too!
--

 **The GitHub repository should contain**
-- Aside from the code, in your repo README, explain how the project has to run, the logic behind it (e.g., windowing size and length, etc.), etc.
+- Aside from the code, in your repo README, explain how the project has to run, and the logic behind it (e.g., windowing size and length, etc.).
 - The README should also include a screenshot of the visualization data.

 **The Resources you may find helpful**